Master-Pack Group Berhad

 c) Resource Efficiency and Waste

 Suppliers shall continuously improve environment management in order to reduce consumption of natural resources, minimize waste and prevent pollution at the source.
+Suppliers should adopt a systematic approach to identify, manage, reduce and responsibly dispose of or recycle solid waste (non-hazardous).

 iv.
 Responsible Sourcing of Minerals